gomarkdown/mdtohtml/README.md

 # Markdown to HTML cmd-line tool

-If you have Go install, install with:
+If you have Go installed, install with:

     go get -u github.com/gomarkdown/mdtohtml